Scalable Vector Graphic (SVG) Format: Seeing the Big Picture

 While the file format had lofty ambitions, focusing on common use rather than specific syntax, the original iteration was cumbersome and complex.
 However, SVG has improved year after year after year.
 With increased support came more streamlined functionality and usable features.
 Now, SVG is often the first choice for meeting the evolving demands of scalable, responsive, and accessible web content.

-What is SVG and how does it work?
+What is a Scalable Vector Graphic (SVG) and how does it work?

 Today, SVG is the de-facto standard for vector-based browser graphics.
 But what exactly is this file format, and how does it work?